Chapter 8 - The Trouble with Distributed Systems

 - Partially synchronous model: This model assumes that the system behaves like a synchronous model most of the time, but sometimes exceeds the bounds for network delay, process pauses and pause drifts.
 This is the most realistic model for timing assumptions, since many systems work correctly most of the time but occasionally exceed the upper bound.

 - Asynchronous model: Here, the system is not allowed to make any timing assumptions.
 It does not have a clock, and so it doesn't use timeouts.
-This model is
+This model is very restrictive.

 System Model for Node Failures #